clubconnector/clubconnector.github.io/README.md

 ---

-## Developer Guide
+# Developer Guide
-Do you want to help us make ClubConnector better?
+Do you want to help us make Club Connector better?
 Download meteor and fork our project on GitHub!

+1. Download and Install Meteor : https://www.meteor.com/
+2. Download and Install Node.js : https://nodejs.org/en/
+3. Fork the [Club Connector repo](https://github.com/clubconnector) on GitHub
+4. Navigate to the ..\clubconnector\app directory with your CLI of choice
+5. Invoke ```meteor npm install```
+6. Invoke ```meteor --settings ../config/settings.development.json```
+7. Check localhost:3000 to see if Club Connector is running
+8. Now you can help to build Club Connector!

 ## Check out our Progress
  + [Club Connector Github Main](https://github.com/clubconnector)